rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ------------------------------------ ----------- ------------------------------
 cpu_count                            integer     1
 ````
 That is it.
-By setting the parameter resource\_manager\_plan in the CDB and setting the CPU\_COUNT parameter in the PDB, you have setup instance caging.
-To test this, you can run the sample workload.
+By setting the parameter RESOURCE\_MANAGER\_PLAN in the CDB and setting the CPU\_COUNT parameter in the PDB, you have setup instance caging.

+4. Test Instance Caging by running sample workload.
 ````
 SQL> <copy>alter session set container=pdb1;
 @/home/oracle/labs/multitenant/cpu_test.sql</copy>
 ````
-You can open a separate terminal and run "top -c " and look at "%Cpu(s):" in your environment.
+5. Open a separate SSH terminal and run "top -c " and look at "%Cpu(s):" in your environment.
 It will be limited to the percentage equal to one cpu.
 In our case, Total cpus were 8, so 1 cpu would be 12.5% cpu utilization.

 <img src="./images/top-c-output.png" width="800" />

-In a production system with many CPUs and PDB consolidation, it is possible to over provision. i.e. The total of CPU\_COUNT at PDB level is more than allocated at CDB level.
-This is a recommended configuration if we want better CPU utilization of the system.
+In a production system with many CPUs and PDB consolidation, it is possible to over provision the CPU Count.
+The total of CPU\_COUNT at the PDB level is more than allocated at the CDB level.
+This is a recommended configuration when you want better CPU utilization of the system.

-Now unset the CPU caging and rerun the workload.
+6. Unset the CPU caging and rerun the workload.
 In our test, the cpu utilization peaks to 100% consuming all the CPUs available.
 ````
  <copy>connect / as SYSDBA
  alter system set resource_manager_plan='';